Camp Counselors - Fun in the Sun!

 - Demonstrate a passion for working with youth

 - Are willing to actively participate in creating a safe place for all campers and staff, including LGBTQ+ individuals and persons who come from diverse backgrounds and cultures

 Room and Board

+Room and board is provided to all staff.
 Most meals are prepared by the kitchen staff and eaten in the lodge.
 Each group cooks out with their unit outside the lodge 2-3 times weeks.
 Vegetarian and Vegan diets can be accommodated.

-Onsite staff internet access, laundry facilities, break areas and accommodating kitchen staff help make our camps some of the best places to work this summer!
+Other Amenities: Onsite staff internet access, laundry facilities, break areas and accommodating kitchen staff help make our camps some of the best places to work this summer!